Domestic Partnership vs Marriage: Difference & Benefits

 Key Pointers

-• The main benefit of domestic partnership is that there is no marriage tax penalty
+• Out of all legal benefits of a domestic partnership, the main one is that there is no marriage tax penalty

 • You can legally adopt your domestic partner’s children

-• Domestic partnership has less benefits than marriage
+• Domestic partnership has less benefits than a common law marriage

-Domestic partnership isn’t the same as simply living together with your partner.
-You need to check if you are eligible and qualified for a domestic relationship.
-You need to fill out some paperwork from the Secretary of State.
+Domestic partnership isn’t the same as simply living together with your partner; it involves a host of other things.
+You do need to check if you are eligible and qualified for a domestic relationship and you will also need to fill out some paperwork from the Secretary of State.
+And that can be a lengthy process.
 Once your application is notarized, you will have to pay the applicable fee and submit your form.
 The state will get back to you when they officialize your partnership.
+And there you have it!
+You are now domestic partners in the eyes of the law.

 FAQs